Three pink tennis balls on a blue court

 The Code #27: “Any player may call a service let.”

-Can you require your opponent to give you the third ball when serving?
+Can you require your opponent to give you the third ball when serving in tennis?

 Source: